START YOUR FREE CONSULTATION

 - It’s a condition that can be made safer with reasonable steps

 The attractive nuisance doctrine applies only to artificial conditions.
 If a lake or river occurs naturally on a property, the property owner has no duty to secure the lake from trespassing children.
-But if a property owner builds a pool or installs a trampoline on their property, they have a duty to take steps to protect children.
+But if a property owner builds a pool or installs a trampoline on their property, they have a duty to take steps to protect young children.

 A property owner has to take reasonable steps to keep children from accessing the danger.
-While warning signs are a start, warning signs alone may not be enough.
+While warning signs are a start, these signs alone may not be enough.
 If the threat is water, the property owner may need to build a fence around the water.
 If the danger is a rooftop, the property owner may need to ensure that doors are locked, and ladders are secured to prevent access.

 For the attractive nuisance doctrine to apply, the trespasser must be a child.
 The law expects adults to be able to recognize and appreciate dangers.
 Children may not be able to understand how an attractive nuisance can be dangerous.
 That’s why the law affords them extra help.

 If a trespasser is an adult, the property owner’s liability is more limited.
 Nevada law 41.515 limits the duty of a property owner to an adult trespasser.
 Adults are expected to be able to identify and avoid dangers and take measures for their own safety.